Mohammedirfan18/Fake_Currency_Detection_System/README.md

 5. Jupyter Notebook

 ## Dataset
 This currency detection currently works only for Indian Currency notes of denomination 500.
 The dataset used for this purpose is included in this repository and has been custom- built by collecting necessary images from various sources.
-To know more about dataset refer to the report of this project present in this repository.

 ## Structure
 1. **Dataset:** Contains all necessary images.
 This directory also contains images of real 500  rupee notes which you can use to test the system.
-Read the report to know more about structure of dataset.
 2. **Fake Notes:** Contains images of fake 500 rupee notes.
 You can use these images to test the system if you want.
 3. **500_testing.ipynb:** This notebook processes input image of 500 denomination currency bills.
 4. **controller.ipynb:** This notebook is the main notebook which takes the input, runs all necessary notebooks and displays the output.
 5. **gui_1.ipynb:** This notebook produces a GUI to take the input data from the user.
 6. **gui_2.ipynb:** This notebook produces a GUI to display the result.
-7. **FAKE_CURRENCY_DETECTOR_REPORT:** Report of this project.
-This file contains the complete information of the project.
-Refer to this report file for methodology, snapshots, results and other details regarding this project.

 ## Working